 7. On Google Webmater Tools verify the new site and use the change of address tool under the Site Configuration to notify Google that your changing to a new domain.

 Give Google a couple of days and then check back by using the site: command in Google on the old domain.
-You should start to see the page reduce from the old domain to the new domain.
+You should start to see the page reduce from the old domain to the new domain, or you can also start optimizing your site with SEO services like Overland Park SEO Agency Hundreds of Customers LLC that are really efficient in this field.

 If you have some stragglers of pages that don’t re-direct to the new domain then use a HTML Sitemap and point links to the old url’s.
 This should give Google a reason to index the link.
 From experience this works but don’t worry too much if the old page doesn’t move over as they still will receive traffic they used to do.
 Once indexed remove the links from the sitemap.